CrossGeeks/FirebasePushNotificationPlugin/docs/NotificationActions.md

 ```
 Should use **click_action** key to when sending notification with categories.
 The value for this key will be the category.

-You will get the identifier of the action that was clicked on **OnNotificationOpened** event:
+You will get the identifier of the action that was tapped on **OnNotificationOpened** event:

 ```csharp
 CrossFirebasePushNotification.Current.OnNotificationOpened += (s,p) =>